dylonluo/CognitivePilot/README.md

 Typical questions this skill is designed for:

-- Should I quit my job to start a company?
 - Why does this problem keep repeating?
 - Why is the team not aligning?
 - How should this strategy or plan be designed?